How to describe company processes using a Turtle Diagram

 To implement a given business process, we need two types of resources:

-The first will usually refer to an organization chart and / or an responsability chart.
-The scope of responsibility itself is included in job descriptions, procedures and competence matrices.
-A description of human resources in the above form can be entered for all Process Cards.
+The first will usually refer to an organization chart and/or a responsibility chart.
+Job descriptions, procedures, and competence matrices include the scope of responsibility itself.
+You can enter a description of human resources in the above form for all Process Cards.

 On the other hand, material resources will include: